-Insulin is a hormone made in the pancreas and released into the bloodstream.
+Insulin is a hormone made in the pancreas.
+The pancreases releases insulin into the bloodstream.
 When the body breaks down carbohydrates from the food we eat into glucose, also known as blood sugar, insulin helps the body’s cells absorb the glucose and use it for energy.

 If the cells that respond to insulin lose sensitivity, a condition known as insulin resistance develops.
-When people have insulin resistance, although the body still produces insulin, it is not used effectively, causing glucose to build up in the blood instead of being absorbed by cells.
+When people have insulin resistance, the body still produces insulin, however, it doesn’t use it effectively.
+This causes glucose to build up in the blood.
+Therefore, the cells can’t absorb it.
 This increase in blood glucose leads to prediabetes, and eventually type 2 diabetes, if left untreated.

 The American Diabetes Association recommends one of the 3 screening tests to diagnose prediabetes:

 We offer all 3 diabetes screening tests to diagnose prediabetes at our clinics.
 No appointment is necessary and you’ll only wait minutes to be seen.
 You can call ahead at (917) 310-3371